3D scaffolds for haematopoietic stem cell research

 Our research in this area focuses on understanding the interaction of the surface of metallic biomaterials with biological cells.
 We also focus on developing micro and nano surface modifications on metallic biomaterials to enhance their biocompatibility and bioactivity.

 Biodegradable magnesium alloys

 Magnesium alloys are receiving increasing attention as new biodegradable implant materials for orthopaedic applications.
 However, challenges due to poor mechanical performance and low corrosion resistance mean we need to develop new Mg alloys using strengthening alloying elements.

 IFM is leading the development of a new class of nanomaterials known as short nanofibres.
 Our research is focused on:

 Titanium and some of its alloys are widely accepted by human bone tissue as load-bearing implants.
-However, their stiffness is a problem which leads to eventual failure.
-We are developing new more flexible titanium alloys using biocompatible titanium in a porous structure.
+However, their stiffness is a problem that leads to eventual failure.
+We are developing new, more flexible titanium alloys using biocompatible titanium in a porous structure.

 Dr Jin Zhang is a materials scientist with extensive expertise in fibre-reinforced composites, polymer matrix nano-composites and biological composite materials.
 She completed her PhD in 2007 and, most recently, has been working on an Australian Research Council (ARC)-funded discovery project aimed at gaining a better understanding of the composite structures of silkworm cocoons.
 Dr Zhang’s research explores the intriguing composite structure of the cocoons, which have evolved over millions of years.
 A better understanding of this material will provide a solid knowledge base for bio-mimicking this structure in areas like thermal insulation and lightweight protection garments.